Architecture of Tamil Nadu: Thanjavur Maratha kingdom

 The Thanjavur Maratha palace was originally constructed by the rulers of Thanjavur Nayak kingdom.
 After the fall of the Thanjavur Nayak kingdom, it served as the official residence of the Thanjavur Maratha.
 The palace complex consists of the Sadar Mahal Palace, the queen's courtyard and the Durbar Hall.
 The Royal Palace Museum contains a splendid collection of Chola bronzes.
 The Raja Serfoji Memorial Hall and the Royal Palace Museum are situated in the Sadar Mahal Palace.
 There is also a small bell tower.
 The Saraswathi Mahal Library is situated with the Thanjavur palace complex.

 Colonial

-San Thome Basilica is a Roman Catholic (Latin Rite) minor basilica in Santhome, in the city of Chennai (Madras), India.
+San Thome Basilica is a Roman Catholic (Latin Rite) minor basilica in Santhome, in the city of Chennai, India.
 It was built in the 16th century by Portuguese explorers, and rebuilt again with the status of a cathedral by the British in 1893.
 The Madras High Court and Government Museum in Chennai were designed by Henry Irwin.

 Indo-Saracenic architecture

 Indo-Saracenic architecture is a type of architecture used by the British architects in India in the late 19th century and the early 20th century.
-It is a combination of Islamic, Hindu, and Byzantine architecture.
+It is a combination of Islamic, Hindu, and Byzantine Revival architecture.
 Features of Indo-Saracenic architecture include domes, arches, minarets, and stained glass.
 The British built many public buildings like museums, educational institutions, and railway stations using this type of architecture.
 Examples of Indo-Saracenic style buildings in Chennai include Madras High Court, Senate House, Chepauk Palace, and Egmore Railway station.